Spring 2019 and Fall 2019 Applicants

 If an applicant takes the GRE more than once, the Admissions Committee will consider each individual score with preference given to the highest score earned.
 Applicants who are applying with only a GRE score must submit the results of all GRE exams taken within the past five years.

 Law School Transcripts and Letters of Good Standing

 All transfer applicants must submit official law school transcripts and letters of good standing from all previously attended law schools directly to the Office of Admissions.
 Photocopied documents and unofficial copies provided to the applicant by the law school are not acceptable and will not be considered.

 Reapplication for Admission

 Applicants who wish to reapply for admission must submit the current application form, an updated personal statement and all other required application materials.
-The LSAT need not be retaken if the test was taken within the last five years.
+The LSAT/GRE need not be retaken if the test was taken within the last five years.
 However, applicants must re-register with the LSAC Credential Assembly Service, making certain that the report includes an analysis of all undergraduate credits earned.

 Chicago-Kent College of Law, Illinois Institute of Technology reserves the right to change without notice any statement in this application or its instructions concerning, but not limited to, rules, policies, tuition, fees, curriculum, and courses.
 Changes will be duly published.